Visit Italy and enjoy it! Read these 10 useful hints

 So, here is some advice from someone who lives in this beautiful but, sometimes, complicated country.

-1. Do not try visiting too many “art” cities in one visit, if your holiday is not long.
+#1.
+Do not try visiting too many “art” cities in one trip if your holiday is not long.

 If you plan to spend a week in Italy, please do not try to visit Milan, Lake of Como, Venice, Cinque Terre, Florence, Lucca, Siena, Rome and Naples in one week!!!